Dervisa Babacic was a successful hair stylist whose life and career almost ended by doing the very thing she loved to do.

 So, what about mainstream?

 “Luxury brands like Oribe and Kevin Murphy have made a lot of adjustments to their formulas,” says Sheryl Roth, who just opened Tricho, a high-end salon at Somerset Collection in Troy.
-“Whether it’s using herbal oils or declining the use of parabens and sulfates, they have been proactive and conscious about what their customers want and need.
-As a top salon, we are also sensitive to those needs.”
+“Whether it’s using herbal oils or declining the use of parabens and sulfates.”

-Business is booming for Tricho, with customers drawn to their high-end lines and hairdressers.
+Business is booming for organic salons with customers drawn to healthy products high-end hairdressers.
 Many women will not forgo their weekly salon and spa treatments, no matter what the ingredients, so the most prudent advice is to choose wisely and be conscious of your exposure.

 My book “Beyond Natural Skin Care and Weight Loss” has recommendations to help you stay young and healthy.